home-assistant/cli/README.md

 - --rawjson,-j -> Will return the data in JSON format on a single line (useful for passing to other programs to parse / utilise)
-- --options,-o -> Used to send commands to hass.io `hassiocli homeassistant update --options "version=0.60"`
+- --options,-o -> Used to send commands to hass.io `hassio homeassistant update --options "version=0.60"`
 - --filter,-f  -> Used to filter the data returned from hass.io so only the specified properties are output

 ## Install